 Things you can try yourself

-There are a number of simple things you can try that may help improve your symptoms, including:
+There are a number of things you can do to help improve your symptoms:

 - try to get as much natural sunlight as possible – even a brief lunchtime walk can be beneficial